papagunit/Email-Marketing-Reference/email-campaign-development-process.md

 * Marketing, Transactional, or both - Legally \(CAN-SPAM\), can the emails in this campaign be considered marketing or transactional?
 This will greatly influence the messaging and layout.
 * Hours/days needed to complete - Give your best guess, but this can be difficult to measure initially.
 If you're using a project management software, this might be easier.
 * Call to actions -
-* Measurement of ROI -
+* Measurement of ROI - How can we justify the costs of this campaign?
 * Potential roadblocks - Off the bat, what concerns do you recognize that could impede the campaign?
 Let's address them now before we get too invested.